Frequently Asked Questions (FAQ)

 My wife Mila does.
 (I speak enough to get myself into trouble, and that’s about it).
 So basically, yes we do.

-Our offices are in Brisbane and in Muntinlupa/Alabang (Manila).
+Our offices are in Dasmarinas, Cavite (short drive from Manila) and in Brisbane.
 In most cases we don’t need to see clients at all.
 In this electronic age, we can do everything we need via email, phone, fax and couriers.
 We have clients from all over the world, and many successful visa applications from people we’ve never physically met.
 If you need a face-to-face, provided we are in the correct place (or country) at the time, we can always make arrangements.
 And we are VERY quick to return emails and phonecalls!
 Please read this BLOG post.

 If only it were that easy!
 In some cases?
 Yes.
 But for the average Filipino it’s very hard to get a Visitor Visa.
 Please read this BLOG as it’s explained in great detail.